 2,904 of studied waters are considered impaired

-As required by the federal Clean Water Act, the MPCA assesses all waters of the state and creates a list of bodies of water that fail to meet water quality standards every two years.
-This list is called the Impaired Waters list.
-In 2022, 305 water bodies and 417 impairments were added to the Impaired Waters list.
+As required by the federal Clean Water Act, every two years the MPCA assesses all waters of the state and creates a list of bodies of water that fail to meet water quality standards — the Impaired Waters list.
+In 2022, 305 water bodies and 417 impairments were added.
 In total, there are 2,904 water bodies with 6,168 impairments in Minnesota.
-Unhealthy conditions for fish and bugs are the most common impairment.
+Unhealthy conditions for fish and bugs are the most common impairments.
 This information will lead to studies and plans to restore the waters to standards.

 Groundwater contamination continues to be a concern

 Groundwater is the drinking water source for approximately 75% of Minnesota and provides almost all of the water used to irrigate crops.
 However, groundwater availability in the state varies by region.
 It is more difficult to access in the northeast and is scarce in some areas of the southwest.

 The MPCA oversees the investigation and cleanup of active, contaminated sites.
 As part of this program,we have identified hundreds of sites where releases of hazardous substances have contaminated soil and groundwater.

 Our closed landfill program has found PFAS contamination exceeding Minnesota Department of Health drinking water guidance values in 59 closed landfills.

 The MPCA, in partnership with the DNR, is actively cleaning up PFAS groundwater contamination covering over 150 square miles, affecting the drinking water supplies of over 140,000 Minnesotans.
 Learn more about the 3M PFAS settlement on our 3M Settlement website.

 The way we use our land impacts our waters